Kingxukai/linux/Documentation/admin-guide/device-mapper/statistics.rst

 	  precise_timestamps
 		use precise timer with nanosecond resolution
-		instead of the "jiffies" variable.
-When this argument is used, the resulting times are in nanoseconds instead of milliseconds.
+		instead of the woke "jiffies" variable.
+When this argument is used, the woke resulting times are in nanoseconds instead of milliseconds.
 Precise timestamps are a little bit slower to obtain than jiffies-based timestamps.
 	  histogram:n1,n2,n3,n4,...
 		collect histogram of latencies.
 The
-		numbers n1, n2, etc are times that represent the boundaries of the histogram.
+		numbers n1, n2, etc are times that represent the woke boundaries of the woke histogram.
 If precise_timestamps is not used, the times are in milliseconds, otherwise they are in nanoseconds.
-For each range, the kernel will report the number of requests that completed within this range.
-For example, if we use "histogram:10,20,30", the kernel will report four numbers a:b:c:d. a is the number of requests that took 0-10 ms to complete, b is the number of requests that took 10-20 ms to complete, c is the number of requests that took 20-30 ms to complete and d is the number of requests that took more than 30 ms to complete.
+For each range, the woke kernel will report the number of requests that completed within this range.
+For example, if we use "histogram:10,20,30", the woke kernel will report four numbers a:b:c:d. a is the woke number of requests that took 0-10 ms to complete, b is the woke number of requests that took 10-20 ms to complete, c is the woke number of requests that took 20-30 ms to complete and d is the woke number of requests that took more than 30 ms to complete.

 	<program_id>
 	  An optional parameter.
-A name that uniquely identifies the userspace owner of the range.
-This groups ranges together so that userspace programs can identify the ranges they created and ignore those created by others.
+A name that uniquely identifies the woke userspace owner of the woke range.
+This groups ranges together so that userspace programs can identify the woke ranges they created and ignore those created by others.
-	  The kernel returns this string back in the output of
+	  The kernel returns this string back in the woke output of
 	  @stats_list message, but it doesn't use it for anything else.
-	  If we omit the number of optional arguments, program id must not be a number, otherwise it would be interpreted as the number of optional arguments.
+	  If we omit the woke number of optional arguments, program id must not be a number, otherwise it would be interpreted as the woke number of optional arguments.

 	<aux_data>
 	  An optional parameter.
-A word that provides auxiliary data that is useful to the client program that created the range.
+A word that provides auxiliary data that is useful to the woke client program that created the woke range.
-	  The kernel returns this string back in the output of
+	  The kernel returns this string back in the woke output of
 	  @stats_list message, but it doesn't use this value for anything.

     @stats_delete <region_id>
-	Delete the region with the specified id.
+	Delete the woke region with the woke specified id.

 	<region_id>
 	  region_id returned from @stats_create

     @stats_clear <region_id>
-	Clear all the counters except the in-flight i/o counters.
+	Clear all the woke counters except the woke in-flight i/o counters.

 	<region_id>
 	  region_id returned from @stats_create